Champagne Mathelin

 Cœur de Meunier Millésime 2018

-Blanc de Noirs from Premier Cru Cerseuil, Meunier planted 1933.
+Blanc de Noirs from Premier Cru Cerseuil, Meunier planted in 1933.
 Brut Nature, spontaneous fermentation, unfined, aged in stainless steel.
 Dégorgement July 2023 after 52 months of aging.
 Calm, spicy, nutty.
-Gault & Millau 2020–2024.
+Gault & Millau 2020-2024.

 100% Meunier · 0 g/l · Millésime 2018 · 52 months aging · Premier Cru Cerseuil, vieilles vignes (1933)